plopor/New-Web-Portfolio/README.md

 # New-Web-Portfolio
 Improvement on old web portfolio.
-Includes new design and JS elements
+Includes new design and JS elements.
+Displays my projects and resume!